Skip to content

 (Check out this post for more information on the difference between intrinsic and extrinsic rewards: What are extrinsic rewards and do they work)

 If an extrinsically motivated person is offered a reward below their expectation for hitting a given target, then a partial or complete loss of motivation can be expected.
+In other words, they disengage because the incentive no longer sparks a desire to perform.

 Example

-In a manufacturing business, which the author worked with in the 1990s, the factory bonus was set so low that one of the workforce painted the words ‘bonus shifter’ on the side of a wheelbarrow and left it in a prominent position on the shop floor.
+In a manufacturing business, which I worked with in the 1990s, the factory bonus was fixed so low that one of the workforce painted the words โ€˜bonus shifterโ€™ on the side of a wheelbarrow and left it in a prominent position on the shop floor.
 Clearly the bonus did not have the motivational impact intended.

-2. Extreme reward or punishments
+2. Extreme Reward or Punishments

 Description